15 Interesting Ways to Say You’re Welcome in Spanish

 A la orden

 A la orden is very common in Latin America.
-The literal meaning is along the lines of I’m at your orders, or even I’m here to obey you.
+The meaning is something along the lines of I’m at your orders, or even I’m here to obey you.
 A better English equivalent is at your service!

 - Moisés: How much are these shoes? – ¿Cuánto cuestan esos zapatos?